louis-jean0/louis-jean0/README.md

 Here are some cool projects I've worked on (check them out in my pinned repos 👇):

 ### 🌊 **OceanGL**
-A real-time ocean simulation using **C++** and **OpenGL**, featuring realistic wave motion and reflections.
+A real-time ocean simulation using **C++** and **OpenGL**, featuring realistic wave motion and reflections

 ### 🎮 **Ciment Doux**
-A fully functional 3D FPS platformer game developed **from scratch**, combining platforming mechanics with a first-person shooter perspective.
+A fully functional 3D FPS platformer game developed **from scratch**, combining platforming mechanics with a first-person shooter perspective

 ### 🔍 **Ray-traced rendering engine**
-A custom-built rendering engine implementing ray tracing techniques.
+A custom-built rendering engine implementing ray tracing techniques

 ### 🖼️ **Pixel Patrol**
-An application that detects manipulated or falsified images.
+An application that detects manipulated or falsified images

 ### 🐝 **Bee Careful**
-A simulation showcasing multi-agent systems where bees compete to gather pollen while avoiding carnivorous plants.
+A simulation showcasing multi-agent systems where bees compete to gather pollen while avoiding carnivorous plants

 ---